Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-1/lesson-1.md

 Make a couple more changes to the `App` component to modernize it and make the code a little smaller and more readable.

-1. You’ll convert `App` from a class-based component into a functional one.
+1. Convert `App` from a class-based component into a functional one.

-2. You’ll replace the current `state` mechanism with another use of the `useState` Hook.
+2. Replace the current `state` mechanism with another use of the `useState` Hook.

 ### Convert a class-based COmponent to a functional one